driscoll42/ebayMarketAnalyzer/Readme.md

 * Plotting/file Parameters
-  * brand_list - Default: [] - If populated, will search for brands in the list in the title and populate a column with the brand found
+  * brand_list - Default: [] - If populated, will search for brands in the list in the title and populate a column with the brand found.
+This is case insensitive.
-  * model_list - Default: [] - If populated, will search for brands in the list in the title and populate a column with the brand found
+  * model_list - Default: [] - If populated, will search for brands in the list in the title and populate a column with the brand found.
+This is case insensitive.
   * min_date - Default: datetime.datetime(2020, 1, 1) - The earliest date to consider prices when plotting, useful if you want to split on preorders vs post-go live.
 Note that if you only have one day of data it errors out if you also have a msrp
   * extra_title_text - Default: '' - Extra text to add to the file name and plot titles